Life on the 47th Parallel

 “One, two, three, four, . . . . . . . twenty-five.
 One, two, three, four, . . . . . . . twenty-five”.
 This was the way my mother equally rationed out cooked rice kernels or pieces of pasta to my brother, sister and I during the last few days of each month.
 Sometimes the last two-three days were without food altogether.
 Unlike our previous accommodations, our current home was a dilapidated old apartment on Spruce Street in Ellsworth, Maine during the early 1960s before the state government food program began for the poor.

-Finding interest in things to do was difficult to achieve during those years.
+Finding interest in things to do was difficult to achieve during those years of poverty and food insecurity.
 There were no computers, electronic games or cell phones, crutches of modern society.
+Even if you do escape poverty, as most people find out, you are more than likely to suffer set backs during your life.

 Fishing

 Fishing was introduced to me at the early impressionable age of six or seven by my father.
 While on a summer vacation at my grandparent's home in Machias, Maine, Dad gathered up a bunch of us kids and headed out to the shore of the Machias River down below the bridge in the middle of town.
 It’s a storybook little town that made you wish you had grown up there when you saw it.
 The Machias river was a historical river that inspired stories about the magnificent Atlantic Salmon migratory spawning runs that used to thread their way up the river and ultimately into hundreds of tributaries, streams and brooks for which Maine is famous.
 There they spawned and perpetuated the cycle of life for the only eastern anadromous species of great salmonids.
-Dad told me stories of how he, as a teenager, would fish the same area and hook one salmon after another (8-20 pounds each) attracting people to gather on top of the Machias bridge to watch.
-He never landed any of them because he was ill equipped without a net or the skill of landing fish by hand, but it was entertaining to witness.

 Since I was sixteen, I had this draw to go to the Pacific Northwest.
 After reading Field and Stream for years, I would often dream of going to the Pacific Northwest.
 Nature, the rivers, mountains and the allure of Puget Sound was stronger than ever after I left Ellsworth.
 It was a strong instinct, as if I were a migrating salmon instinctively traveling thousands of miles following the scent of a few molecules to navigate my way.